aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 1. Stable code can depend on unstable code.
 2. Stabilizing code will not be a breaking change for customers.
-3. Stabilizing code will be a simple operation for CDK developers.
+3. Stabilizing code will be a simple operation for CDK developers (remove an annotation).
 4. No additional management overhead of multiple packages/repos/etc.

 Disadvantages: